teknologi-umum/graphene/CONTRIBUTING.md

 $ nvm use
 ```

-2. [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) if you don't have Redis and MongoDB installed on your machine.
+2. [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) if you want to test the app using docker.
+(Optional)

-3. Telegram Bot Token.
-You must create one in order to take the bot into development.
-Telegram has [a guide about it](https://core.telegram.org/bots#6-botfather).

 ### Getting Started